GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: GenAI for Qualitative SE Research

+To ground the discussion in visible reporting practice, we conducted a limited venue scan of recent publications.
+The purpose of this scan is to motivate the research agenda with concrete examples, not to estimate prevalence or claim systematic coverage.
+We therefore treat it as illustrative context rather than review evidence.

+We selected three 2025 conference proceedings in which qualitative work is common in SE or adjacent communities: ICSE 2025 (n=258), CHASE 2025 (n=37), and CSCW 2025 (strictly speaking, PACMHCI vol. 9, CSCW2, n=312).
+We focused on conferences because journals typically lag conference publication cycles, and we excluded arXiv because it is not peer reviewed.
+Table \ref{tab:paper_review} reports the filtering steps and counts.
+Our replication package is located at \url{https://doi.org/10.5281/zenodo.21631436}, and contains tables listing all papers, filtered papers, and scripts for replication.
+The relatively small amount of qualitative papers at ICSE compared with the other venues likely reflects a broader focus on strictly quantitative/tool development papers at ICSE.

-We screened in studies that used qualitative coding with a search of the PDFs, for the keywords `cod[ed|ing]' and `qualitative'.
-Finally, we prompted\footnote{"\texttt{in qualitative\_analysis\_results.md is a list of papers, found in cscw\_pdfs, which may be using qualitative coding to annotate data.
-I want you to read through each of those papers and label them as either using LLMs for this task (i.e., LLM as annotator), or not using LLMs, so only humans are reading the interview transcript or other source of qualitative data, and assigning a code or label.
-Some indications of this will be the use of the phrase "LLM", "genAI", or specific model names such as Gemini, ChatGPT, Codex, etc. I want you to output one of three labels per paper: no, yes, maybe.
-If the answer is "yes" or "maybe" provide some reasoning, linked to a specific part of the PDF so I can go and double check.
-Put these into a single markdown file, indexed by DOI and filename.}"} ChatGPT (gpt-5.1-codex-max, December 2025) to scan the papers and report which ones used LLMs in the coding process.
-For papers matching the ``cod[ed|ing],qualitative" criteria, but not using GenAI for help, we further investigated their use of qualitative data analysis tools (QDA) in order to understand what was occurring.
-One author read the Method section of each paper to see if the authors reported tool support for the coding process.
-These papers were identified using the list of QDA software from Wikipedia, plus Google Sheets~\footnote{Google, Aquad, Atlas.ti, Cassandre, CLAN, Coding Analysis Toolkit (CAT), Compendium, Dovetail, Dedoose, ELAN, KH Coder, MAXQDA, NVivo, QDAcity, QDA Miner, Qiqqa, Quantitative Discourse Analysis Package (qdap) (R package), Quirkos, RQDA (R package), Taguette, Transana, XSight}.
+Our screening proceeded in three steps.
+First, we screened in studies that used qualitative coding by searching the PDFs for the keywords `cod[ed|ing]' and `qualitative'.
+Second, we prompted ChatGPT (December 2025) to read each screened-in paper and label it \emph{yes}, \emph{no}, or \emph{maybe} with respect to using an LLM as an annotator, requiring a supporting quotation and location for every \emph{yes} or \emph{maybe} label; one author then read each flagged passage and resolved the \emph{maybe} labels manually.
+The full prompt is in the replication package.

+Third, for papers that matched the screening criteria but did not use GenAI, we investigated their use of qualitative data analysis (QDA) software in order to understand what was occurring: one author read the Method section of each paper to see whether the authors reported tool support for the coding process, using the list of QDA software from Wikipedia plus Google Sheets~\footnote{Google, Aquad, Atlas.ti, Cassandre, CLAN, Coding Analysis Toolkit (CAT), Compendium, Dovetail, Dedoose, ELAN, KH Coder, MAXQDA, NVivo, QDAcity, QDA Miner, Qiqqa, Quantitative Discourse Analysis Package (qdap) (R package), Quirkos, RQDA (R package), Taguette, Transana, XSight}.